CHTC/chtc-website-source/globus.md

 For example, a collaborator might provide shared data through Globus, or might expect you to send data to them through Globus.

-This guide will show you how to execute such transfers using the CHTC Globus endpoint, which may be simpler than trying to move the files to your own computer first.
+This guide will show you how to execute such transfers to and from CHTC using the CHTC Globus endpoint, which may be simpler than trying to move the files to your own computer first.